How to Budget: 4 Categories to Plan Your Finances

 For many people, budgeting is just not any fun.
 It means limits or lack or even punishment.
 But having a budget or some form of a budget is really important for your financial success.
 I personally prefer the word "plan" to the word "budget" because it doesn't sound so constraining.

-Budget Category #1 - Money for your future self & your emergency fund
+Budget Category #1 - Money for your future self, your emergency fund & your debt repayment

 Ever heard the words "pay yourself first"?
 This should be a consistent part of any plan you make.
 Before you pay any bills or do any shopping, a portion of your earnings should be diverted into your retirement account for your future self and your emergency savings accounts for a rainy day.
 No ifs, no maybe's.
 Just do it.